Tangled Up (Girls Aloud album): Mixed Up

 In addition to the album, Girls Aloud and Fascination teamed up with Julian Gingell and Barry Stone—under the pseudonym Jewels & Stone—to produce a limited edition remix album.
 Mixed Up, the group's first and only remix collection, was available to purchase only from British retail store Woolworths and was available at a discounted price when bought together with Tangled Up.
 The artwork is similar to that of the parent album, but the Girls Aloud text is altered to have a multi-colored font.
 Despite the collection featuring eight remixed tracks, Mixed Up only features one recording from Tangled Up; this was "Sexy!
 No No No...", which was edited and remixed by Tony Lamezma, whilst the remaining content comes from the group's previous singles.
-For deluxe editions of Tangled Up on iTunes, the remix album was condensed down into a 38-long minute track and included as the final appearing number; it was made for an "album only" purchase.
+For digital deluxe editions of Tangled Up, the remix album was condensed down into a 38-long minute track and included as the final appearing number; it was made for an "album only" purchase on digital stores.